charlie-vo/victorops-sonos/README.md

 webhook.
 Whenever a notification is sent for an incident in your VictorOps account, the webhook will be invoked, and your Sonos system will play the alert track of your choice.

-As with all VictorOps alerting policies, you have fine grained control over which notifications are sent to your Sonos.
+As with all VictorOps alerting policies, you have fine-grained control over which notifications are sent to your Sonos.

 To enable the VictorOps webhook notification for your account, go to your account's Integration Settings.
 Click Outgoing